 Francis was born Feb.
 17, 1896, in Johnston County, North Carolina.
 Francis died Oct.
 8, 1990, in Wilson.

+She is the daughter of W. Godfrey Stancil and Cassandra Moore Stancil and sister of Zilphia who married Millard Hill.
 Like Tempy Ann's father John Thomas, Godfrey is a descendant of John Stancil Jr.

 Godfrey is the son of Allen Stanley Stancil, the grandson of William J. Stancil, great-grandson of John Godfrey Stancil IV, great-great grandson of John Stancil III and great-great-great grandson of John Stancil Jr.